Copperstate4Wheelers/copperstate4wheelers.github.io/src/events/2025/11-15--Telegraph-Canyon.md

 * [**State Trust Permit**](https://land.az.gov/applications-permits)
 * [Normal required gear](/about/required-gear)
 * 33" tires
 * Bring drinks and a snack.
-Plan on eating lunch at a resteraunt in superior or bring your own lunch to eat.
+Plan on eating lunch on the trail.
-* We will enter in Cottonwood Canyon road, heading towards box canyon.
+* We will enter off 79 in the Cottonwood Canyon staging area, heading towards box canyon.
 Drive past Ajax, heading towards Superior.
 Exiting the trail in Superior.
 * Expect this to be a 4-6 hour run.
-* More information available in the Arizona trails book, central region page 22.
-  * (just remember, we're running it backwards)
+* More information available in the Arizona trails book, central region page 222 - Telegraph Canyon Trail. (just remember, we're running it backward)

 ### Meeting Location